-Spare parts
+Original parts

-Your UP glider consists of many high-quality components.
-Only original parts may be used for replacing (lines, risers, cloths, etc.).
-In addition to maintaining the airworthiness of your paraglider, this is also of great importance for your safety.
+Your UP glider consists of many high-quality components with a long service life.
+When replacing parts (lines, risers, cloth panels etc.), only original parts may be used.
+In addition to maintaining the airworthiness of your paraglider, this is also very important for your safety.
+The following spare parts can be ordered from your dealer or directly from UP International GmbH:

-UP Warranty